Elosiel/web-sprint-challenge-javascript-fundamentals/README.md

 A closure is a function that "remembers" the environment or lexical scope in which it was created.

 4. Describe the four rules of the 'this' keyword.
+Whenever we use JavaScript’s call or apply method, this is explicitly defined.

+Principle 1: Window/Global Object Binding;
+When in the global scope, the value of “this” will be the window/console Object

+Principle 2: Implicit Binding;
+Whenever a preceding dot calls a function, the object before the dot is this

+Principle 3: New binding

+Principle 4: Explicit binding

 5. Why do we need super() in an extended class?